 With free or discounted access to almost every museum in town (and there are a lot), free public transport access within Bergen City and discounts at restaurants and other attractions, for 90% of travellers this is going to be the best option.
 Many museums do not require more than an hour so costs can quickly add up if you are hopping between places, and I really enjoyed not having to count pennies every time I wanted to use the bus or light rail – even if it was just for a few stops.
-The Bergen Pass can be purchased online and used right from the newly built light-rail option at the Bergen Airport terminal directly into Central Bergen making everything nice and easy.
-You can find a full list of the Bergen Pass inclusions here and purchase through the same link.
+The Bergen Card can be purchased online and used right from the newly built light-rail option at the Bergen Airport terminal directly into Central Bergen making everything nice and easy.
+You can find a full list of the Bergen Card inclusions here and purchase through the same link.

 How To Get To Bergen Norway

 Long gone are the days of arduous journeys via sea to reach the remote trading outpost of Bergen, today Bergen Airport offers air connections to 58 destinations with an additional 22 seasonal destinations largely across Europe.
 The largest international airlines are Scandinavian Airlines and Norwegian Air, with a growing number of flights to Eastern Europe from Wizz Airlines.
 Norwegian also offers an incredibly cheap flight from New York’s Stewart Airport which is being hailed as one of the biggest shake-up’s in the Trans-Atlantic flight market in decades if that is an option.